 We recently completed a pivotal clinical trial for our T2Dx diagnostic instrument and our T2Candida panel, or the direcT2 trial, and have provided the results of that trial to the FDA in conjunction with our de novo petition requesting an order authorizing us to market T2Dx and T2Candida.
-Our direcT2 trial consisted of two patient arms.
-The first arm, known as the Prospective Arm, consisted of 1,501 samples from patients with a possible infection.
-The second arm, known as the Contrived Arm, consisted of 300 samples, of which 250 patient specimens were labeled contrived because each contained a known quantity of Candida CFUs that were manually added to each sample at clinically relevant concentrations, while the remaining 50 patient specimens were specifically known not to contain Candida.
+Our direcT2 trial combined data from a 1,501-patient prospective subject arm and a 300-patient contrived subject arm, comprised of 250 patient specimens spiked with known quantities of Candida at clinically relevant concentrations and 50 patient specimens known not to contain Candida.
 The direcT2 trial was designed to evaluate the sensitivity and specificity of T2Candida on the T2Dx instrument.